-- (7) a. %[[ELS denkt [CP] dat je een BOEK zal kopen]] en Els thinks that you a book will buy and [MARIE denkt [CP] dat je een CD zal kopen]]].
-Marie thinks that you a CD will buy b. %[[ELS denkt [CP] dat je VANDAAG zal komen]] en - b. [[ELS denkt [CP] dat je VANDAAG zal komen]] en Els thinks that you today will come and [MARIE denkt [CP] dat je MORGEN zal komen]]].
+(7) a. %[[ELS denkt [CP] dat je een BOEK zal kopen]] en Els thinks that you a book will buy and [MARIE denkt [CP] dat je een CD zal kopen]]].
+Marie thinks that you a CD will buy b. %[[ELS denkt [CP dat je VANDAAG zal komen]] en Els thinks that you today will come and [MARIE denkt [CP dat je MORGEN zal komen]]].
 Marie thinks that you tomorrow will come

-Neijt (1979:141-5) explains the acceptability contrast between the wh-examples in (6a&b) and the corresponding gapping examples in (7) by appealing to the fact that the escape hatch in the left periphery of the embedded clause is relevant for movement only, but this raises the question as to why gapping exhibits so many other properties of wh-movement.
-The reason for this is that the relevant properties of gapping are not typical for wh-movement constructions only but for a wider class of A'-movement constructions including A'-scrambling constructions derived by topic, focus and negation movement, which were not yet identified at the time that Neijt wrote her study.
-I therefore replace restriction (1b) by the A'-movement correlation restriction in (8).
+Neijt (1979:141-5) explains the acceptability contrast between the wh-examples in (6) and the corresponding gapping examples in (7) by appealing to the fact that the escape hatch in the left periphery of the embedded clause is relevant for movement only, but this raises the question as to why gapping exhibits so many other properties of wh-movement.
+The reason for this is that the relevant properties of gapping are not typical for wh-movement constructions only but for a wider class of A'-movement constructions derived by A'-scrambling (that is, topic, focus and negation movement), which were not yet identified at the time that Neijt wrote her study.
+I therefore replace Neijt's wh-movement correlation restriction by the A'-movement correlation restriction in (8b).

-(8) A'-movement correlation restriction on gapping: Remnants of gapping can undergo A'-movement (wh-movement or A'-scrambling) in non-reduced clauses.
+- (8) a.
+Wh-movement correlation restriction on gapping (Neijt 1979): Remnants of gapping can undergo wh-movement in non-reduced clauses. - b.
+A'-movement correlation restriction on gapping (revised version): Remnants of gapping can undergo A'-movement (wh-movement or A'-scrambling) in non-reduced clauses.

 Assume for the moment that gapping remnants undergo focus/topic-movement in the prototypical case, which can of course be independently motivated by the fact that they are normally contrastively accented.
-This assumption may explain the acceptability contrast between the wh-examples in (6) and the corresponding gapping examples in (7) in a very elegant manner, as the examples in (9) show that extracting a contrastive focus/topic phrase from its clause normally gives rise to a marked result: focus/topic movement apparently differs from wh-movement in that it cannot proceed via the escape hatch (SpecCP).
+This assumption may explain the acceptability contrast between the wh-examples in (6) and the corresponding gapping examples in (7) in a very elegant manner, as the examples in (9) show that extracting a contrastive focus/topic phrase from its clause normally gives rise to a degraded result: focus/topic movement apparently differs from wh-movement in that it cannot proceed via the escape hatch (SpecCP).

 - (9) a.
-9 Ik had [in de TUIN]i gedacht [dat het feest t_i zou zijn].
-I had in the garden thought that the party would be - 'I had thought that the party would be in the GARDEN.' - b. $^{\%}$ Ik had [een BOEK]i gedacht [dat Jan t_i zou kopen]. - I had a book thought that Jan would buy - 'I had thought that Jan would buy a BOOK.'
+8 Ik had [in de TUIN]i gedacht [dat het feest t_i zou zijn]. - I had in the garden thought that the party would be - 'I had thought that the party would be in the GARDEN.' - b.
+9 Ik had [een BOEK]i gedacht [dat Jan t_i zou kopen]. - I had a book thought that Jan would buy - 'I had thought that Jan would buy a BOOK.'

 However, the results in bridge contexts (e.g. with a °BRIDGE VERB such as denken 'to think') are better than in non-bridge contexts (e.g. with factive verbs such as betreuren 'to regret').
-The contrast between the examples in (9) and (10) therefore shows that focus/topic movement out of an embedded clause is at least marginally possible in bridge contexts: cf. Zwart (1993:200), Barbiers (2002), and Broekhuis & Corver (2016:§13.3.2) for more discussion.
+The contrast between the examples in (9) and (10) therefore shows that focus/topic movement out of an embedded clause is at least marginally possible in bridge contexts: for more examples, judgments and discussion, I refer the reader to Zwart (1993:200), Barbiers (2002), and Broekhuis & Corver (2016:§13.3.2).

-- (10) a.
-Ik had [in de TUIN]i betreurd [dat het feest t_i zou zijn]. - I had in the garden regretted that the party would be - b.
-Ik had $[een BOEK]i$ betreurd $[dat Jan t_i zou kopen]$. - I had a book regretted that Jan would buy
+''' (10) a.
+Ik had [in de TUIN]i betreurd [dat het feest t_i zou zijn]

+I had in the garden regretted that the party would be b.
+Ik had [een BOEK]i betreurd [dat Jan t_i zou kopen].

+I had a book regretted that Jan would buy '''